permitio/permit-demo-element/README.md

 ![add iframe](public/iframe.png)

-Then, put the code in the `src/components/EmbedElement.tsx` file in the relevant place.
+Then, place the code in the `src/components/EmbedElement.tsx` file in the relevant place.